GA251/silverblue/README.md

 - [adw-gtk3](https://github.com/lassekongo83/adw-gtk3)
 - Most inbox apps moved to flatpaks

+It is essentially Linux with the reliability and automatic upgrades of a Chromebook.

 **Take a look @ [Bluebuild Docs](https://blue-build.org/learn/getting-started/) to get started with bluebuild's image creator!**

 ## Installation